Karan-More214/New-Project/README.md

 6)  git config --global user.email   ...use to check user mail
 7)   git config --global user.name   ...use to check user name
-8)    git config --global --list     ...use to get all config details like username and email
+8)    git config --global --list     ...use to get all config details like username and email 9)git remote add origin "git hub link of user"  ...use to set github repository